TomCordemans/LABS/docs/wireshark/README.md

 1. Introduction

 This course introduces you to the fundamental skills needed to use Wireshark effectively.
 It covers the most commonly used protocols and explores a variety of intriguing problems.
 To enhance your learning experience, the course incorporates practical exercises to share as much expertise as possible.

-   1. What is Wireshark?
+    1. What is Wireshark

-   2. When to use Wireshark?
+    2. When to use Wireshark
+    3. First exploration

 2. Getting Wireshark ready

 3. How and where to capture